Apprenticeship in Five-Element Acupuncture

 6. 35 supervised treatments and 20 patient observations during the Saturday Clinical.

-You must collect evidence of 35 supervised treatments and 20 observed treatments before “permission to practice” is awarded and for successful completion of the apprenticeship.
-Should you not meet the requirements to complete the training within the given time structure, there are further opportunities to meet the requirements where a fee will be charged (cost on request).
+You must collect evidence of a total of 35 supervised treatments.
+15 of these must be with a minimum of 3 patients having 5 treatments each.
+You also need to observe 20 treatments performed by your colleagues.
+Should you not meet the requirements to complete the training within the given time structure, there are further opportunities to meet the requirements where a fee will be charged.

 “The training exceeded all expectations.
 The teaching was delivered clearly and passionately, with great humility and authenticity.
 The mix of theory and practical work was incredibly helpful and well structured.
 The setting is positively luxurious, which allowed me to devote my energy into learning, without having to worry about creature comforts or when the next meal was going to be.
 I am hugely grateful for the provision of such a loving and warm space for learning and building a community.”
 Joo Teo – October 2016

-Once you have met all the assessment requirements you will be awarded the “Apprenticeship in Five-Element Acupuncture” certificate that meets the necessary entry requirements for membership of the Association of Five- Element Acupuncturists (AFEA).
+Once you have met all the assessment requirements you will be awarded the ‘Licentiate in Acupuncture’ and have permission to use the designatory letters ‘Lic.Ac’ which also meets the necessary entry requirements for membership of the Association of Five-Element Acupuncturists (www.afea.co.uk).

 On completion of the apprenticeship you have covered all of the required material and been adequately supervised in practice to safely and confidently enter the profession.
 All subsequent courses taken with us serve to deepen your understanding by revisiting the philosophy and theory and benefitting from ongoing supervision.
-We emphasize the importance of humility in practice – to remain a student of nature and the humility to ask for help.
+We emphasize the importance of humility in practice – to remain a student of nature and to feel confident to ask for help.

-The ‘Apprenticeship in Five-Element Acupuncture’ certificate is a private arrangement between the provider (Maison de la Mère SARL (France)/TA LIFEA) and the apprentice.
+he ‘Licentiate in Acupuncture’ certificate is a private arrangement between the provider (Maison de la Mère SARL (France)/TA LIFEA) and the apprentice.
 We are not affiliated and regulated by any outside organisation.
 All apprentices must take full responsibility for their own progression of study and experience and keep abreast of any changes in statutory regulation in the future.

 There is currently no statutory regulation of acupuncture in the UK, but many non-medical acupuncture practitioners are required to register with their local authority.
 This is because of the risk of blood-borne infections from piercing the skin with acupuncture needles.
 The same rules also cover tattooing and body piercing.
 The local authority must also ensure it has bylaws that govern the cleanliness of the acupuncture premises, practitioners, instruments, materials and equipment.